 1. Have a proper venous health assessment with a duplex ultrasound

 Effective venous health assessments should include the following 3 components: a detailed medical and family history, a visual examination of your legs, and a duplex ultrasound scan of your legs.
-This assessment process should be comprehensive, and should take about an hour.
+This assessment process should be comprehensive, and should take about an hour overall.
 The medical and family histories are important to understand your personal risk profile for varicose veins.
 This can help detect diseased veins and select appropriate strategies to prevent recurrences in the future.
 The ultrasound examination should take at least 20 minutes per leg.
 Conducting a thorough exam will help to ensure all abnormal veins are detected and treated.